Price Gouging

 Natural Disasters

-After hurricanes or earthquakes, prices of bottled water, generators, and construction supplies can multiply.
-Sellers increase prices because the sudden demand leaves buyers with few alternatives.
+After hurricanes or earthquakes, prices of bottled water, generators, and construction supplies can suddenly hike.
+Sellers increase prices because the sudden demand leaves buyers with few alternatives and makes them more susceptible to paying more for a unit.

 Pandemics

-During the COVID-19 pandemic, there were an extreme overcharging for sanitizers, masks along with additional medical supplies.
-A rapid increase in consumer needs plus initial product shortages let some vendors charge unreasonable amounts to maximize profits during emergencies.
+During the COVID-19 pandemic, there was an extreme overcharging for sanitizers, masks, and medical supplies.
+A rapid increase in consumer needs, along with initial product shortages, led some vendors to charge unreasonable prices to maximize profits during emergencies.

 Economic Instability

-Basic goods like fuel, food, or medical supplies often experience sudden cost spikes when markets turn unstable or when political issues arise.
-A lot of merchants take advantage of customer anxiety besides desperation, as people expect future shortages and higher prices.
+Basic goods like gasoline, food, and medical drugs often encounter a sudden price increase when markets become unstable.
+A lot of merchants take advantage of customer anxiety and desperation, since people expect future shortages and higher prices, so they spend their money on these basic goods beforehand.

 Why is it Considered Unethical and Often Illegal?

-The practice of price gouging hurts consumers when they’re really vulnerable, particularly in emergencies or catastrophes.
+Is price gouging illegal?
+The practice of price gouging hurts consumers when they’re really vulnerable, in emergencies or catastrophes.
 So, it is widely viewed as unethical.
-Merchants exploit situations where people have no other choices and there is a critical need for certain goods.
+Merchants exploit situations in which people have no other options and a critical need for certain goods.
 This leads to an excessive pressure on customers who struggle with money at the moment of hard times.

 Impact on Consumers and Businesses